-Omdia is part of Informa PLC
+Omdia is part of Informa TechTarget

-This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
+This website is owned and operated by Informa TechTarget, part of a global network that informs, influences and connects the world’s technology buyers and sellers.
+All copyright resides with them.
 Informa PLC’s registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
-Number 8860726.
+TechTarget, Inc.’s registered office is 275 Grove St. Newton, MA 02466.

 Omdia: Google Cloud’s TPUs have a competitive edge in the race to rival NVIDIA’s AI chips